syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-WinUI.md

 {% endtabs %}

-Step 9: Add below code example to **save the Word document in WinUI UWP app**.
+Step 10: Add below code example to save the Word document as a physical file and open the file for viewing.

 {% tabs %}